Self-avoiding walk on $\mathbb{Z}^2$ with Yang-Baxter weights: universality of critical fugacity and 2-point function: Self-avoiding bridges and the 2-point function

 The sum on the right hand side goes from $L$ to $9L$ since the span of the obtained arc is $K_3 + L$, thus between $L$ and $9L$.
-Now notice that, by definition, the last sum on the left-hand side is equal to $D^\Delta_{K_2}/2$.
+Now, by \eqref{eq:DDelta}, the last sum on the left-hand side is equal to $\frac12 D^\Delta_{2K_2+1}$.
 This is a decreasing quantity in $K_2$, thus